Blog Articles

 GDPR updates: Whois changes

-Update: March 6, 2018 Before we dive into Whois changes, I want to go back to something that was mentioned in our initial GDPR post – to whom does the GDPR apply?
+Update: March 6, 2018: Before we dive into Whois changes, I want to go back to something that was mentioned in our initial GDPR post – to whom does the GDPR apply?
 At the time, we were proceeding on the basis of applicability by citizenship, meaning that the GDPR would apply to EU Citizens.
-Since […]
+Since that […]

 GDPR roundup: basics & best practices